 RODER Vision IP-Rated Illuminator Families

-The following RODER Vision families are available with IP65, IP67, or IP69K protection levels.
+The RODER Vision families below are available with IP65, IP67, or IP69K protection levels.
 Each is designed and tested to meet the stated rating across the full operating temperature range.

 DC6 — High Density LED Ring